-The New Jersey State AFL-CIO invites you to join us at River Front Rehabilitation in Pennsauken on June 7, as we gather in solidarity with our brothers and sisters of RWDSU, Local 108 to oppose the health care facility’s egregious attempts to cut benefits and profit off the backs of their workers.
+The New Jersey State AFL-CIO invites you to join us at River Front Rehabilitation in Pennsauken on Thursday, July 18, as we gather in solidarity with our brothers and sisters of RWDSU Local 108 to oppose the health care facility’s egregious attempts to cut benefits and profit off the backs of their workers.

 Labor Leaders, Community Activists to Join Nurses in Protest of Hospital’s Egregious Medical Debt Practices and Union-Busting

 On Saturday, July 20, labor and community activists will join nurses for a major rally outside Johns Hopkins in Baltimore to protest the hospital’s deplorable practice of suing low-income community patients and their families for medical debt.
 Rallygoers will also call on Johns Hopkins to respect the rights of its RNs and stop all harassment and intimidation tactics related to their union organizing effort.

 In favor of strengthening prevailing wage in New Jersey, Governor Phil Murphy signed S2557 into law on Tuesday, July 9.
 Sponsored by Senator Troy Singleton, Assemblyman Wayne P. DeAngelo, Assemblywoman Pamela R. Lampitt and Assemblywoman Shavonda E. Sumter, the legislation will allow the issuing of stop-work orders for failure to meet prevailing wage standards.

 New Jersey State AFL-CIO celebrates Independence Day with announcement of new Union Veterans Council